-- 2 The Congress finds the following: - (1) According to the Drug Enforcement Admin istration (DEA) 2017 National Drug Threat Assess ment, transnational criminal organizations are in creasingly using virtual currencies. - (2) The Treasury Department has recognized that: "The development of virtual currencies is an attempt to meet a legitimate market demand.
+- 2 The Congress finds the following: - (1) According to the Drug Enforcement Admin istration 2017 National Drug Threat Assessment, transnational criminal organizations are increasingly using virtual currencies. - (2) In the 2015 National Money Laundering Risk Assessment, the Department of the Treasury concluded: "The development of virtual currencies is an attempt to meet a legitimate market demand.
 According to a Federal Reserve Bank of Chicago economist, United States consumers want payment options that are versatile and that provide immediate finality.
 No United States payment method meets that description, although cash may come closest.
-Virtual currencies can mimic cash's immediate finality and anonymity and are more versatile than cash for online and cross-border transactions, making virtual currencies vulnerable for illicit transactions." - (3) Virtual currencies have become a prominent method to pay for goods and services associated with illegal sex trafficking and drug trafficking, which are two of the most detrimental and troubling illegal activities facilitated by online marketplaces. - (4) Online marketplaces, including the dark web, have become a prominent platform to buy, sell,
+Virtual currencies can mimic cash's immediate finality and anonymity and are more versatile than cash for online and cross-border transactions, making virtual currencies vulnerable for illicit transactions.". - (3) Virtual currencies have become a prominent method to pay for goods and services associated with illegal sex trafficking and drug trafficking, which are two of the most detrimental and troubling illegal activities facilitated by online marketplaces. - 25 (4) Online marketplaces, including the dark 26 web, have become a prominent platform to buy, sell,

-- and advertise for illicit goods and services associated with sex trafficking and drug trafficking. - (5) According to the International Labour Organization, in 2016, 4.8 million people in the world were victims of forced sexual exploitation, and in 2014, the global profit from commercial sexual exploitation was \$99 billion. - (6) In 2016, within the United States, the Center for Disease Control estimated that there were 64,000 deaths related to drug overdose, and the most severe increase in drug overdoses were those associated with fentanyl and fentanyl analogs (synthetic opioids), which amounted to over 20,000 overdose deaths. - (7) According to the United States Department of the Treasury 2015 National Money Laundering Risk Assessment, an estimated \$64 billion is generated annually from United States drug trafficking sales. - 20 (8) Illegal fentanyl in the United States origi-21 nates primarily from China, and it is readily avail-22 able to purchase through online marketplaces. - 23 SEC.
+- and advertise for illicit goods and services associated with sex trafficking and drug trafficking. - (5) According to the International Labour Organization, in 2016, 4,800,000 people in the world were victims of forced sexual exploitation, and in 2014, the global profit from commercial sexual exploitation was \$99,000,000,000. - (6) In 2016, within the United States, the Center for Disease Control estimated that there were 64,000 deaths related to drug overdose, and the most severe increase in drug overdoses were those associated with fentanyl and fentanyl analogs (synthetic opioids), which amounted to over 20,000 overdose deaths. - (7) According to the 2015 National Money Laundering Risk Assessment published by the Department of the Treasury, an estimated \$64,000,000,000 is generated annually from United States drug trafficking sales. - 20 (8) Illegal fentanyl in the United States origi-21 nates primarily from China, and it is readily avail-22 able to purchase through online marketplaces. - 23 SEC.
 3. GAO STUDY.